Hate American Made ////// Waco Siege

 not with explosives.

 And then we're going to start shooting in this gas, and we're going to see a flood of people leave.
+I hope that was their intention, and I hope that was their hopes as well.

-Yeah, so what you would have is you would use the tanks to basically bust in
+So, what you would have is you would use the tanks to basically bust in

-or bust through a portion of a wall, a perimeter wall of the fortress,
+or bust through a portion of a wall, a perimeter wall of the fortress, and then

-send in the gas, fire in the gas,
+send in the gas,

+draw them out, force them out.
 At 6 a.m., there's a Department of Public Safety officer that is warning.

 Remember, we have those people that are just there in observance, right?

+You have the media that has gathered.
 You have Timothy McVay and other people that have gathered.

-And so these people are all approximately two to three miles away, but they're being warned to take cover and and to get the hell out of here because
+And so these people are all approximately two to three miles away, but they're being warned to take cover and to get the hell out of here because

+you see those tanks up there?
+We're about to start using them.
 And we don't know exactly what's going to happen.

 And we don't want any members of the public to be injured or worse.

-At 6.04, an armored vehicle smashes through the front wall of the compound
+At 6.04, an armored vehicle smashes through the front wall of the compound.

 just left of the front door, leaving a hole about eight feet or sorry, eight feet in height and 10 feet wide.
+At 6.15, an ambulance rushes toward the compound with lights flashing.

-At 6.55, authorities call the Hillcrest Baptist Medical Center in Waco, and they say, be on alert.
+At 6.55, authorities call the Hillcrest Baptist Medical Center in Waco and they say, be on alert.

 Be on alert.

 They're notifying them, hey, we think we're going to be sending you a whole bunch of people real soon.
+Right.

-hospital staffers are called in and four additional doctors are called in right remember this is still a ready response team essentially is being built at the local hospital.
+and four additional doctors are called in, right?
+Remember, this is still a ready response team, essentially, is being built at the local hospital.

-At 9 a.m., President Clinton says he has been briefed on the assault and the U.S.
+At 9 a.m., President Clinton says he has been briefed on the assault, and the U.S. Attorney General Janet Reno has given the go-ahead for the tactical plan.

 At 9.20 a.m., an armored vehicle returns to the compound and bashes another hole in the front wall of the compound, taking out the front door.

-At 10:30, FBI Special Agent Ricks says that the continued ramming of the building and the introduction of tear gas is intended as the next logical step to ending the 51-day standoff.
+At 10.30, FBI Special Agent Ricks says that the continued ramming of the building and the introduction of tear gas is intended as the next logical step to ending the 51-day standoff.

 The agents and the armored vehicles are met with 65 to 80 gunshots from inside the compound as they approach.
+He says agents did not return fire.

+No one was injured.
 He says the compound was rammed

 10 or 11 times in the original assault, tearing holes in walls and the roof.
+Each ramming met with 10 to 12 shots.

 Again, that report is coming from the FBI.
+So take that for what you will.

 But also when they're interviewing AFT agents, FBI agents, and